-Elemental is a sexual assault protection program that was developed at Ball State University by Chad Menning, Mellisa Holtzman, and a team 15 students from a number of disciplines across campus.
-The program combines educational programming on assault, consent, party culture, party safety and so forth with physical and verbal self-defense training.
-During the 7 hour seminar, students learn how to recognize sexual threats early, give and get consent, communicate with partners about sex, and use a variety of self-protection techniques that vary in intensity and level of violence.
+Elemental is a sexual assault protection program that was developed at Ball State University by Mellisa Holtzman, Chad Menning, and a team 15 students from a number of disciplines across campus.
+The program combines primary prevention educational programming on assault, consent, party culture, and party safety with physical and verbal risk reduction training.
+During the seminar, students learn how to recognize sexual threats early, give and get consent, communicate with partners about sex, and use a variety of self-protection techniques that vary in intensity and level of violence.

 By focusing on education and self-protection Elemental offers an organized and holistic curriculum that is grounded in social science research, based on martial arts protective strategies, and has been demonstrated to effectively increase safety awareness while lowering the risk of assault.